Skip to main content

 1. Efficient attention mechanisms: Reducing the O(n^2) cost of self-attention through sparse patterns (BigBird (Zaheer et al., 2020), Longformer (Beltagy et al., 2020)), linear approximations (Performer (Choromanski et al., 2021), Linear Attention (Katharopoulos et al., 2020)), IO-aware implementations (FlashAttention [@dao2022flashattention, @dao2023flashattention2]), and architectural modifications (Multi-Query Attention (Shazeer, 2019), Grouped-Query Attention (Ainslie et al., 2023), Differential Attention (Ye et al., 2024)).
 These methods preserve the Transformer architecture while making its core operation more efficient.

-2. State space models (SSMs): Fundamentally different sequence models based on continuous-time dynamical systems (S4 (Gu et al., 2022), Mamba (Gu & Dao, 2024), Mamba-2 (Dao & Gu, 2024)) that achieve linear complexity in sequence length.
+2. State space models (SSMs): Sequence models derived from a continuous-time state-space parameterization, discretized into a structured linear recurrence (S4 (Gu et al., 2022), Mamba (Gu & Dao, 2024), Mamba-2 (Dao & Gu, 2024)) that achieves linear complexity in sequence length.
+We use the continuous-time state-space derivation as the demarcation criterion that separates this family from family 3: a model belongs here when its recurrence is obtained by discretizing a continuous dynamical system.
 SSMs represent the most radical departure from the Transformer paradigm, offering both computational and memory advantages for long sequences.
 Hybrid architectures that combine SSMs with attention (Jamba (Lieber et al., 2024), Zamba (Glorioso et al., 2024)) are emerging as a practical synthesis.

-3. Sub-quadratic architectures: Other alternatives to standard attention, including data-controlled convolutions (Hyena (Poli et al., 2023)), linear RNN variants (RWKV (Peng et al., 2023), xLSTM (Beck et al., 2024), Griffin (De et al., 2024)), retention mechanisms (RetNet (Sun et al., 2023)), and hybrid designs (BASED (Arora et al., 2024)).
+3. Sub-quadratic architectures: Other alternatives to standard attention whose efficient form does not arise from a continuous-time state-space derivation, instead built from discrete gated recurrence or long convolution.
+This family includes data-controlled convolutions (Hyena (Poli et al., 2023)), gated linear RNN variants (RWKV (Peng et al., 2023), xLSTM (Beck et al., 2024), Griffin (De et al., 2024)), retention mechanisms (RetNet (Sun et al., 2023)), and hybrid designs (BASED (Arora et al., 2024)).
 These architectures explore the design space between pure attention and pure recurrence, often achieving competitive perplexity on language modeling while enabling O(n) inference.
+However, recurrent and sub-quadratic models can struggle with tasks requiring exact copying or in-context retrieval, where standard attention excels.
+The boundary with family 2 is one of derivation rather than empirical behavior, and several of these models are sometimes described as linear-attention or SSM-adjacent in the literature.

 These families are connected by several cross-cutting principles: